Contact Sales

 5. Workforce talent shortages

-Worker shortages are the biggest challenge hitting supply chain executives, according to an MHI study, including lack of available talent and retention of existing talent.
+Worker shortages are the biggest challenge facing supply chain executives, according to an MHI study, including lack of available talent and retention of existing talent.

 6. Cyber attacks

 Global cyber criminals and state-backed hacker gangs are targeting not just public sector organisations, but the private sector too.
-Indeed, Statista data shows that manufacturers were hit the hardest out of any industry in 2023, and AAG research shows when data breaches happen they cost businesses an average of US$4.35 million.
+Indeed, Statista data shows that manufacturers were hit the hardest out of any industry in 2024, and AAG research shows that when data breaches happen they cost businesses an average of $4.88 million.

 The supply chain is where manufacturers are typically at their weakest, because that’s where an attack impacts not just the victim, but the victim’s connections too.
 From 2022-23, supply chain attacks doubled in the US, according to additional Statista data.

-- Implement strong network access controls, to ensure that if a staff member should be compromised, the attacker can’t gain infinite access to your business.
+• Implement strong network access controls, to ensure that if a staff member is compromised, the attacker can’t gain infinite access to your business.

 7. Transport costs